-The new virus is a type of coronavirus.
-Coronaviruses are a large family of viruses, which includes the common cold and Sars (severe acute respiratory syndrome).
-The new virus is not Sars.
+It is a type of coronavirus.
+Coronaviruses are a large family of viruses which includes the common cold and severe acute respiratory syndrome (Sars).

 What does it do?

 Coronaviruses cause respiratory infections in humans and animals.
-Patients have presented with fever, cough and breathing difficulties.
+Symptoms are a fever, cough and breathing difficulties.

-It is also unclear how often people might develop mild disease.
+It is also unclear how often people might develop a milder form of the disease.

 How is it spread?